onnlucky/hotel/readme.txt

 # TODO

+add num.c and give numbers a tlClass

 start preparing a first release:
 * every file, new coding style, stamp with license, remove any commented code
 * use gcov to remove any unused code or add tests for them (larger parts...)
+* clean up and comment eval.c maybe remove some of it to run.c oid

 implement tlFirst for resume functions start using tlTaskPauseResuming() ... a lot more